-Our school recognises that CYP are vulnerable to and capable of abusing their peers sexually.
+Our Trust recognises that CYP are vulnerable to and capable of abusing their peers sexually.
 We consider any allegation of peer-on-peer sexual abuse seriously and do not tolerate or pass off harmful sexual behaviour as 'banter', 'just having a laugh' or 'part of growing up'.
 These allegations are managed in the same way as any other child protection concern and follow the same procedures, including seeking advice and support from other agencies as appropriate.

-This policy is in line with the safeguarding requirements in Keeping Children Safe in Education (Department for Education ('DfE'), 2022), which we must work to; Part 5 of the Keeping Children Safe in Education statutory guidance sets out how schools should manage reports of child-on-child sexual violence and harassment.
+This policy is in line with the safeguarding requirements in Keeping Children Safe in Education (DfE 2023) which we must work to; Part 5 of the Keeping ChildrenSafe in Education statutory guidance sets out how schools should manage reports of child-on- child sexual violence and harassment.